 - Boundary and Topographic Survey for design

-- Preliminary Plat or Short Plat Review with jurisdiction
+- Preliminary Plat or Short Plat Review &Approval with jurisdiction

 - Public Hearing (if needed for rezone, plat, new public roads, etc.)

-- Site Improvements for future houses (i.e. frontage improvements, drainage, sewer and water connections, private roads, clearing and grading)
+- Site Improvement installation for future lots/houses (i.e. frontage improvements, drainage, sewer and water connections, private roads, clearing and grading)

-- Complete final plat of short plat drawings for approval by jurisdiction (includes setting new corners)
+- Complete Final Plat or Short Plat drawings for review & approval by jurisdiction (includes setting new lot corners)

 - Record Final Plat or Short Plat